WNKS: Flip to oldies; second Top 40 era

 The return to CHR did not last long; Adams Radio would buy the station back in late 1990.
-On December 21 of that year, after playing "Free Bird" by Lynyrd Skynyrd, WZZG became WGKL-FM, "Kool 95.1", an oldies format emphasizing 1950s music more than Magic 96.1, utilizing Satellite Music Network's "Pure Gold" format.
+On December 21 of that year, after playing "Free Bird" by Lynyrd Skynyrd, WZZG became WGKL-FM, "Kool 95.1", an oldies format emphasizing 1950s music more than Magic 96.1, using Satellite Music Network's "Pure Gold" format.
 The flip occurred because of a company-wide initiative where most of Adams' stations flipped to the format.
 This format, however, would last just a short time.
-After a few months, the station added a local airstaff, but by the station's end, the entire staff was let go and the station went completely automated again.
-The flip to oldies would also bankrupt the entire company, resulting in their stations being placed in receivership and being sold off one by one.
+After a few months, the station added a local airstaff, but by the station's end, the entire staff was let go and the station went completely automated again, with listeners being asked to call in and suggest what format they would like to hear.
+The flip to oldies would also bankrupt the entire company, resulting in Adams' stations being placed in receivership and being sold off one by one.

 On October 3, 1991, WGKL began stunting with a different format each day, using other formats from Satellite Music Networks (including Real Country, Stardust, Z-Rock, oldies, and a simulcast of News/talk WCNT, with listeners being allowed to vote on the new format.
 However, at noon on October 14, the announced result was "None of the above".
 The station then returned to CHR as WAQQ, "95 Double Q", which started with a "25,000 Songs in a Row, Commercial Free" promotion, beginning with "Groovy Train" by The Farm.
 The "Double Q" moniker was meant to remind listeners of WROQ (whose call letters were transferred to WCKN in Anderson, South Carolina).
 The "Double Q" format was more of a mix of Top 40 and alternative rock music, which was starting to become popular during this time.
 In March 1993, AT&T would acquire the stations temporarily due to Adams' bankruptcy while a permanent owner was being sought.
 Pyramid Broadcasting, then-owners of WRFX, would buy the stations in September.

 On January 15, 1994, after a one-day stunt with a 10 kHz tone, the station rebranded as "95.1 The Edge", with new callsign WEDJ implemented on February 14.
 The station was initially a broad-based mainstream Top 40, which shifted towards a modern rock lean by the Summer of 1995.
 However, this backfired, as competition from WEND (which aired a straightforward modern rock format) forced WEDJ to shift back to a mainstream direction by January 1996.
 In July 1995, Pyramid would merge with Evergreen Media (its AM sister station, by then WAQS, would be sold to SFX Broadcasting).